had2020/had2020/README.md

 🚀 feel free to check out my itch.io page for other games https://had2023.itch.io/

-🚀 feel free to check out my sidequest games for meta headsets https://sidequestvr.com/user/77472

 ## Get in Touch
 Email: hadrian.lazic@gmail.com
 Linkedin: www.linkedin.com/in/hadrian-lazic-3922b1277

-## why I write heavy documentation
+## why I prefer heavy documentation
-I write very heavy documentation within my projects, so both you and I can learn something.
+I prefer to make heavy documentation within my projects, so both you and I can learn something.

 ### What I currently Do

 - 🔭 I’m currently working on a Godot 4 games
 - :life: Most used line of code while Living: code
-- 🤔 I’m currently looking for projects to work on
+- 🤔 I’m currently looking for projects to work on, and making my own while waiting
 - 📫 How to reach me: hadrian.lazic@gmail.com
-- ⚡ Fun fact: I love to make and play VR games ESPECIALLY my OWN!
+- ⚡ Fun fact: I love to make and play games ESPECIALLY my OWN!
 - Youtube: https://www.youtube.com/channel/UC9Q6CODBBOVBXS1HVdDGSBQ

 #### My Video Game work on itch